elbonian/Aether-Capstone-19-20/README.md

 The rest of the installation has been automated.
 Run `install.sh` in your terminal to automatically build the backend docker image, create the docker container and install required Node.js packages.
-After running this script, skip to "Running the Application" below.
+After running this script, skip to [Running the Application](#running-the-application) below.

 **WINDOWS USERS**